 KEEP IT CLEAN, PLEASE

-Lotion, sunscreen, soap, shampoo, hair products, and a myriad of other household items conspire against the beauty of our jewelry.
+Lotion, sunscreen, soap, shampoo, hair products, and a myriad of other personal care items conspire against the beauty of our jewelry.
 Diamonds can look cloudy and lose their sparkle within one day of a professional cleaning.
 For pieces that are worn just occasionally, I recommending wiping them with a soft cloth after each wear, before they are stored.
-Put your jewelry on last, after clothes, makeup, hairspray and perfume.
-A jeweler can completely revitalize your pieces with the correct method of polishing, cleaning and the use of high pressure steam.
+Put your jewelry on last, after clothes, makeup, hairspray, and perfume.
+A jeweler can completely revitalize your pieces with the correct method of polishing, cleaning, and the use of high pressure steam.
 To keep your jewelry looking its sparkling best between professional cleanings, follow these instructions.